-In the ten years since 1948 Kevil Lodge has grown to a membership of two hundred ten members, and we were honored by having one of our year 1955.
-A France state and the state of t
+In the ten years since 1948 Kevil Lodge has grown to a membership of two hundred ten members, and we were honored by having one of our members serve as District Deputy Grand Master for the year 1955.

 We have built a Temple, since we were set to work, the cost of which has been paid in full, and we have a balance in the Bank, with no outstanding bills.